dougeby/IntuneDocs/intune/actions-for-noncompliance.md

 - You need to have Azure AD conditional access set up ready when planning to use device compliance policies to block devices from using corporate resources.
 Learn [how to setup EMS conditional access](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access).

 - You need to have a notification message template created.
-The notification message template is used later in the process of creating actions for non-compliance to send e-mail to your users.
+The notification message template is used later in the process of creating actions for noncompliance to send e-mail to your users.

 - You need to configure Exchange Online to accept email from *IntuneNotificationService@microsoft.com* to allow Intune to send the email notification.
 For details, see [Configure message delivery restrictions for a mailbox](https://technet.microsoft.com/library/bb397214(v=exchg.160).aspx).